TimbirICT/Regex-Tutorial/README.md

 ### Anchors
 Anchors act as an indicator for where text starts, and ends in the expression.

+In this pattern, '^' anchors the regex at the beginning of the string. '$' anchors the regex at the end of the string.
-In this pattern, '^' is called a ''.
-It acts as an identifier for '', which is a c
+It acts as an identifier for a start and finish of a pattern.

 ### Quantifiers
 Quantifiers are used to specify the number of occurrences of a character, or group.

 In our example, we use the quantifier '*' to indicate that the expression allows for zero or more occurrences of the characters within the square brackets.

+Another quantifier used in our experession is '?'.
+'?' indicates that the expression allows for zero or one occurences as opposed to zero or more.
+In our expression, it indicates that the URL is allowed to have a trailing slash or not.

 ### OR Operator